16 Top-Rated Fishing Lakes in Texas

 7. Lake Texoma

 As one of the largest reservoirs in the United States, Lake Texoma is one of the most popular fishing lakes in Texas.
 It is located in north Texas on the border of Oklahoma.
-The state-record blue catfish was caught in Lake Texoma, tipping the scales at 121.5 pounds.
-Catfish anglers come to target the blue catfish and channel catfish but there are a number of other high-priority species that anglers come here for.
+Anglers come here primarily because it is known as a world-class striped bass fishery.
+The second most targeted species are black bass followed by catfish.